sempernow/refpages/REFs/Network.HTTP.Headers.md

     ```plaintext
     Host: developer.cdn.mozilla.net
     ```
 - [`Referer`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer) <a name="referer"></a> &mdash; the address of the page making the request, and so not always present; may be that of the previous web page from which a link to the currently requested page was followed.
 Sent with requests for page links, `<link ...>`.
 When making AJAX requests to another domain, this is the url of the active page running the script; allows servers to identify clients for analytics, logging, optimized caching, etc. Notorious for being utilized (manipulated) by malicous attackers, e.g., Cross-Site Request Forgery.
-See `REF.CSRF.XSRF`  ([MD](REF.CSRF.XSRF.html "@ browser"))
+See `CSRF.XSRF`  ([MD](CSRF.XSRF.html "@ browser"))

     ```plaintext
     Referer: <url>